 The click on the ‘OK’ button and the optimization will commence.

 Assuming no error occurs, then the run will continue until convergence is reached.
 If the error “singular curvature matrix” is encountered, reset the initial ‘p’ value to be < 0.4 and try again.
-If that still causes the same error, then try changing the initial value of ‘A’ y at least an order of magnitude (up or down).
+If that still causes the same error, then try changing the initial value of ‘A’ at least an order of magnitude (up or down).
+If p is < 0.4, and changing A an order of magnitude still fails, try increasing R??.

 Natalie Griffiths and Peter Levi from Notre Dame University, Indiana recommend the following systematic approach to ensuring the correct ‘best fit’ and not some local minima is obtained: